LucasxChagas/ALIKE_PlantsVsZombiesGame/README.md

 ## About the Project

-A Plants vs Zombies Alike game, for programmer testing on S2P.
+A Plants vs Zombies Alike game, for testing purposes.

 ## Getting Started